tfp-photonics/treams/docs/operators.rst

         positions=[[0.
 0. 0.]],
     ),
         k0=1.0,
-        kpar=PhaseVector(nan, nan, 0.1),
+        kpar=WaveVector(nan, nan, 0.1),
         lattice=Lattice(7.0, alignment='z'),
         material=Material(1, 1, 0),
         modetype='singular',
         poltype='helicity',
     )

-where the lattice and the phase vector are implicitly defined by the use of the class method :func:`treams.CylindricalWaveBasis.diffr_orders`.
+where the lattice and the wave vector are implicitly defined by the use of the class method :func:`treams.CylindricalWaveBasis.diffr_orders`.
 Similarly, spherical waves in a two-dimensional lattice in the x-y-plane can be expanded in plane waves.